Webinar on Need for Innovation in Renal Replacement Therapy (RRT)

 Each year one out of six dialysis patients dies.

 Ground-breaking innovation with improvements for kidney patients is still missing.
 This is why the Dutch Kidney Foundation (DKF), ERA-EDTA and the European Kidney Health Alliance (EKHA) join forces in making the first steps towards these much needed ground-breaking innovations in renal replacement therapy (RRT) in Europe.
 On 9th June 2020 we host the kick-off meeting in a webinar as a side-meeting of the 57th congress of ERA-EDTA.

-The webinar will take place on Tuesday 9 June 2020 from 14.30 to 16.45 h as a side meeting of the 57th (virtual) congress of ERA EDTA.
+The webinar has taken place on Tuesday 9 June 2020 from 14.30 to 16.45 h as a side meeting of the 57th (virtual) congress of ERA EDTA.
 You can watch some of the highlights in the compilation.